klawal1313/Physics-Informed-Neural-Networks-Project/README.md

 # Physics-Informed-Neural-Networks-Project
+Project Overview
-Physics Informed Neural Networks (PINNs) Project focuses on solving Partial Differential Equations (PDEs) in shallow water dynamics and wave-current interactions using deep learning models in PyTorch and TensorFlow.
-It combines physics-based models with AI for accurate coastal hydrodynamic predictions
+This repository contains several notebooks implementing Physics-Informed Neural Networks (PINNs) for solving Partial Differential Equations (PDEs) related to shallow water dynamics, wave speed, and current speed.
+The PINNs framework combines physics knowledge with deep learning models to solve complex problems in oceanography and hydrodynamics.
+These notebooks focus on the application of PINNs in modeling shallow water equations and wave-current interactions using both PyTorch and TensorFlow.
+Notebooks Description
+PINNs_Wave Speed_Current Speed_Pilot Experiment 1_approved.ipynb: This notebook demonstrates a pilot experiment that models wave speed and current speed using a PINN approach.
+It serves as a preliminary study for understanding the dynamics of wave and current interactions in a coastal environment.
+Pytorch_Shallow Water_PDE_PINN_1.ipynb: This notebook uses PyTorch to model the shallow water equation using a PINN.
+It incorporates spatial-temporal data to solve PDEs related to shallow water flow.
+Shallow_Water_Equation_Linear_PINN_Pytorch.ipynb: A PyTorch-based implementation for solving the linear shallow water equation using PINNs.
+The notebook provides step-by-step code to solve this important hydrodynamic PDE.
+Shallow_Water_Equation_Linear_PINN_TensorFlow.ipynb: This notebook offers a TensorFlow implementation of a similar problem—the linear shallow water equation using PINNs.
+It is suitable for users familiar with TensorFlow but interested in applying PINNs to hydrodynamic problems.
+Spartial_Temporal_derivatives_PINN_PDE_2.ipynb: This notebook focuses on calculating spatial and temporal derivatives using PINNs for solving PDEs related to the shallow water equation.
+It explores the details of solving hydrodynamic equations with emphasis on the PINN